 Welcome to Team TCP's Year 6 Class Page

-We have 30 children in our class and we are all really proud of being role models for the rest of the school.
-We all have a prefect job which helps the school run smoothly and we like nothing more than helping the younger children.
-We are enthusiastic, hard working and resilient.
+We are an enthusiastic, hard working and resilient class who are really proud of being role models for the rest of the school.
+We all have a prefect job during the year which helps the school run smoothly and we like nothing more than helping the younger children.
 We are keen to take on the challenge of year six and develop our skills so we are ready for high school.

-We are looking forward to a truly successful year and know that with support from our parents with reading, spellings, times table practise and MyMaths we will all be able to achieve our full potential.
+We are looking forward to a truly successful year and know that with support from our parents with reading, spellings, times table practice and MyMaths, we will all be able to achieve our full potential.

 We hope you enjoy sharing our learning journey!

 During Enterprise Week we set up our own business called Seasonal Snot! to make products for the school Christmas Fair.

 We chose two products to sell: seasonal snot (slime) and handmade gift bags.

 We evaluated many different slime recipes to find the perfect slime.
 We designed packaging and recycled packaging from snack time to be eco-friendly.
 We advertised our product and in fact, we did such a good job, it sold out in 10 minutes!

 We practised and perfected our gift bag making skills and sold all our bags!